 Presenters

-Doug Thompson, Special Thompson, Clayton UtzDoug specialises in competition and consumer law, with a focus on mergers and acquisitions, restrictive trade practices (including cartel conduct), and consumer protection.
+Doug Thompson, Special Counsel, Clayton UtzDoug specialises in competition and consumer law, with a focus on mergers and acquisitions, restrictive trade practices (including cartel conduct), and consumer protection.
 He is known for his collaborative approach, ability to distil complex information, and dedication to achieving practical outcomes for his clients.
 Doug also provides strategic commercial advice on business relationships, procurement, and transactions.
 His expertise spans the wagering, communications, and technology sectors, where he has a deep understanding of the unique challenges and opportunities these industries face.

 Nick Christiansen, Partner, Sparke Helmore Lawyers